embeddingBits/minshell/README.md

 # Min Shell
 Mini experimental shell in Zig from scratch

+A rough implementation of a usable shell and then I'll move on to refractoring and structuring of the whole shell

 ## Things to be done
 - [x] `ls` command
 - [x] `echo` command